-Both these sports require players to use a racquet to hit a small ball, but that's where their similarities end.
-Squash is known for being fast and demands quick, agile play, while tennis leans more on technique and precision.
+Both sports use a racquet to hit a small ball, but that is where the similarities end.
+Squash is fast and demands quick, agile play, while tennis leans more on technique and precision.
+This article compares the two across gameplay, equipment, health benefits, and popularity, so you can get a feel for what makes each different.

 What Is Squash?